aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

         "aws-iot-device-sdk-v2": "^1.19.1",
 }
 ```
-Meanwhile if you would like to package the sample with your local library, you can manually use electron-packager with `--ignore=electron-packager` to work around (Reference:https://github.com/electron/electron-packager/issues/396)
+As a workaround, if you would like to package the sample with your local library, you can manually use electron-packager with `--ignore=electron-packager` to work around (Reference:https://github.com/electron/electron-packager/issues/396)

 ### Uncaught Error: A dynamic link library (DLL) initialization routine failed. \\?\<library path>